galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. Except the first peak, which peak corresponds to our insert size?
+> 1. Excluding the first peak, what is the predominant insert size?
 Could you guess the size of the DNA protected by a nucleosome?
 >
 > > ### {% icon solution %} Solution
 > >